Film Guide to the South of Scotland

 Tommy’s Honour

 The 2016 historical drama Tommy’s Honour follows the lives of pioneering Scottish golfing champions Old and Young Tom Morris.
-Scottish Borderer Jack Lowden stars as the titular character and filming took place in the Lothians and southern Scotland.
+Scottish Borderer Jack Lowden stars as the titular character and filming took place in across southern Scotland.
 The picturesque market town of Peebles transformed into 19th century Edinburgh and St Andrews, while further scenes were filmed in Dalkeith, taking in St Marys church as well as Dalkeith Country Park and Palace

 Mary Queen of Scots